BSE and other Transmissible Spongiform Encephalopathies

 The European TSE Regulation 999/2001 (as amended) sets out the requirements for TSE monitoring, animal feeding and the removal of specified risk material.

 These reports provide updates on any BSE controls breaches.

 Details of the Agency-funded projects under the Transmissible Spongiform Encephalopathies, including BSE.

-Vertebral column in cattle older than 30 months and spinal cord in sheep and goats over 12 months of age or with a permanent incisor erupted is specified risk material.
-It can only be removed in cutting plants authorised under the TSE regulations.
+Vertebral column in cattle older than 30 months and spinal cord in sheep and goats over 12 months of age or with a permanent incisor erupted is specified risk material (SRM).

 Bovine spongiform encephalopathy, or BSE, is one of a group of diseases known as Transmissible Spongiform Encephalopathies (TSEs), or prion diseases.
 They result from the build-up of abnormal prion proteins in the brain and nervous system.
 TSEs get their name from the spongy appearance of the infected brain, and the fact that they are transmissible via infected material.